 SEO can seem like a long-term strategy that requires months and months of consistent work before you see results.
-While that’s true to an extent, there are lots of simple things you can do to improve your SEO today.
+While that’s true to an extent, there are lots of simple things you can do to improve your Google rankings today.

 Before you get bogged down in building a stellar fool-proof SEO strategy, focus on the quick wins and changes you can make to your SEO efforts today.

 Regularly publishing content that directly addresses your target audience’s search queries will result in users spending more time on your site.
 Dwell time - the amount of time users spend on your site, affects your ranking in search results.

 When you write comprehensive useful content users are more likely to spend time on your site and therefore increase the dwell time.

 Make your content relevant by: